Murders of Andrew Bagby and Zachary Turner: Dear Zachary film

 Written and directed by Kurt Kuenne, MSNBC Films and Oscilloscope Laboratories released Dear Zachary: A Letter to a Son About His Father on 31 October 2008.
 The film is partly composed of home movies Kuenne and Bagby shot together as teenagers in California, and features interviews with Bagby's parents, extended family, friends, classmates, and colleagues, both before and after Zachary's murder.
-A portion of the film also shows Kuenne meeting Zachary in Newfoundland in July 2003 to celebrate his first birthday, one month before his death; Shirley Turner is present during the visit, but Kuenne avoids her.
+A portion of the film also shows Kuenne meeting Zachary in Newfoundland in July 2003 to celebrate his first birthday, one month before his death; Shirley Turner does not at any point gain the information that Kurt is there, and at any point she might pop up, he hides for Zachary's safety.
 The film premiered at the Slamdance Film Festival, and was broadcast by MSNBC on 7 December 2008.

 The National Board of Review of Motion Pictures named the film one of the five top documentaries of 2008.
 The organizations that named it one of the best films of 2008 included: Time Out Chicago, The Oregonian, the Times Herald-Record, Slant Magazine, and WGN Radio Chicago.
 The website Film School Rejects placed the film third in their "30 Best Films of the Decade" list.
 The Film Vault included the film on their list of the "Top 5 Good Movies You Never Want to See Again".

 The Chicago Film Critics Association nominated Dear Zachary for its Best Documentary award, and the Society of Professional Journalists presented the film with its Sigma Delta Chi Award for Best Documentary.
 The film also received the Special Jury and Audience Awards at the Cinequest Film Festival, was named an Audience Favorite at Hot Docs, received the Audience Awards at the St. Louis International Film Festival and the Sidewalk Moving Picture Festival, and was named Best Documentary at the Orlando Film Festival.